Gangchen Tulku Rinpoche: Biography

-Tireless promoter of dialogue between religions and spiritual movements, the Lama Gangchen World Peace Foundation, an NGO affiliated with the United Nations, presented the proposal for the establishment of a permanent spiritual forum under the aegis of the UN.
+A tireless advocate for interfaith dialogue and spiritual cooperation, Lama Gangchen championed communication between religious and spiritual movements throughout his life.
+The Lama Gangchen World Peace Foundation — an NGO affiliated with the United Nations — presented a proposal for the establishment of a permanent spiritual forum under the aegis of the UN, reflecting his vision of peace as a universal human endeavour.

-Since 1992, his Fondazione Lama Gangchen Help in Action Onlus has been dedicated to the realisation of humanitarian aid projects in favour of Himalayan communities.
+Since 1992, his Fondazione Lama Gangchen Help in Action Onlus has been dedicated to humanitarian aid projects serving Himalayan communities, providing practical support alongside his broader mission of inner and world peace.

-In addition to the extraordinary and innumerable initiatives for the dissemination of the culture of inner peace as the most solid foundation for world peace, Lama Gangchen will remain in the hearts of all those who met him as a teacher of great love and profound wisdom.